CyberActive/GraphEmbeding/README.md

 - [node2vec](https://github.com/aditya-grover/node2vec)

 Here we compare node2vec embedding with CyberActive open-sourced embedding.
 Our embedding is designed for dynamic graphs, such as StreamSpot.
 It applies batch processing by splitting a large and potentially 'infinite' streaming graph data into small subgraphs with the edges, which represent timestamped events, being in a close time proximity.
 Using this approach we account for both the structural and temporal proximity of different nodes in the graph.

+What is presented here in no way represent a rigorous analysis and comparison of two graph embedding technique.
+But it is a usefull and practial introduction to such an analysis.
+Another benefit of this analysis is visualization of subgraphs in the StreamSpot dataset, which to the best of our knowledge has not been done anywhere else.